Caribbean Utilities Stock Performance

 Weak | Strong |

-Over the last 90 days Caribbean Utilities has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Caribbean Utilities are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
 Despite nearly stable basic indicators, Caribbean Utilities is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to mid-run losses for the stockholders. ...more

 | Begin Period Cash Flow | 45.6 M | |